ideasonpurpose/basic-wordpress-vagrant/README.md

 ## Upgrading

 One of this project's goals is to promote [disposability](http://12factor.net/disposability): Developers should be able to spin up and tear down local development sites quickly and dependably.
-An ideal managed WordPress site is just a database dumpfile and whatever code exists in the `/site` folder.
+An ideal managed WordPress site is just a database dumpfile and whatever code exists in the `wp-content` directory.
 Everything outside of that should be replaceable.
 The only exception would be site-specific configurations in [`config.yml`][config].

 ## Additional Settings and Customizations